Updated November 2021

 Is the COVID-19 Vaccine Safe?

-All reported data on the COVID-19 vaccines from Pfizer/BioNTech and Moderna suggest their vaccines are safe.
+All reported data on the COVID-19 vaccines suggest their vaccines are safe.

 All vaccine candidates are rigorously monitored for safety during the trial and approval process.
-For the FDA to approve a vaccine candidate for use, the manufacturer must prove it is safe in humans.
+For the FDA to issue an EUA, the manufacturer must prove it is safe in humans.
 The potential benefit must outweigh the risk.

-Both Pfizer/BioNTech and Moderna have reported no significant side effects with their vaccines.
-These vaccine candidates and others will continue to be monitored for long-term side effects and other safety concerns.
+These vaccines and other candidates will continue to be monitored for long-term side effects and other safety concerns.

 Does the COVID-19 Vaccine Work?